Is pre-registration required for the audition tour?

 Other area airports: Irvine, Burbank

 Cal State Long Beach Dorm Address: The Cal State University Long Beach is located at 1250 Bellflower Boulevard, Long Beach, CA 90840.
-Specific dorm information and addresses will be provided in early 2015.
+The dorms will be located at Hillside College: 5851 Beach Dr., Long Beach, CA 90815.

 Where do classes take place?